 Which Carrier Should I Use to Ship Medical Devices?

 From our experience, most manufacturers ship medical devices in smaller parts that, when put together, form a whole machine.
 Since that’s the case, the best carrier for shipping medical devices is USPS.
 Simply put, you’ll get the best mix of affordable rates and fast delivery by shipping with USPS.

-How to Save the Most Money
+How to Save the Most Money on These Shipments

 Some medical device manufacturers have longstanding contracts with other carriers, such as UPS and FedEx.
 These contracts feature incredibly low shipping rates, but unfortunately, you won’t be able to access them unless you work for a company that’s been shipping out medical device products for a large number of years.
 Your best bet to save money on shipping medical devices is to purchase postage online with free shipping software.
-This will let you access you the same level of discounts USPS only offers to huge commercial shippers, such as USPS Commercial Pricing.
+This will let you access the same level of discounts USPS only offers to huge commercial shippers, such as USPS Commercial Pricing.

-Make Sure to Pack All Medical Devices Properly
+Make Sure to Pack All Devices Properly

 Remember: these devices are very delicate instruments, and doctors use them to operate and save peoples’ lives.
-You’ll need to ensure their complete safety during transit, so we suggest using plenty of packing material such as bubble wrap, custom foam cut-outs, and air pillows to fill void inside the package.
+You’ll need to ensure their complete safety during transit, so we suggest using plenty of packing material such as bubble wrap, custom foam cut-outs, and air pillows to fill the void inside the package.

 Can I Ship Medical Devices Internationally?

 You can in fact ship medical devices to foreign countries.
 However, certain shipping restrictions apply.
 The rules a company needs to follow depend on whether or not their device has been approved by the Food and Drug Administration.
 Foreign countries often ask companies to provide proof of FDA approval in the form of a Certificate to Foreign Government.